 1. The Shopify Hiring Filter.
 Before any new headcount request is approved, the requesting manager must demonstrate why AI cannot do the work.
 The single most powerful mandate intervention because it changes managerial behaviour, not just individual contributor behaviour.
 Managers who weren’t using AI start using it the moment they want to grow their team.

-A finance director asks to backfill a leaving analyst.
-The CFO sends the request back — show what you tried with AI first.
+In practice: A finance director asks to backfill a leaving analyst.
+The CFO sends the request back: show what you tried with AI first.
 Three weeks later, 70% of the role has been automated and the hire is withdrawn.

 2. The AI-First Week.
 A scheduled week where every team member is required to attempt AI as the first port of call for every task.
 At the end of the week, each person submits the three tasks where AI worked best and the three where it didn’t.
 Across our engagements, post-week usage typically settles 2–3x higher than baseline because the habit and the in-house prompt library are now built.